 Add a few of our favourite architectural plants to your garden and you'll soon see the benefits over the winter months.
 The bare bones of your winter garden are revealed for all to see when flowers fade and the leaves have fallen.
 This is where architectural plants come in, adding a much-needed focal point during the colder months.
 Although unusual in appearance and often of tropical origin, they're easy to grow in non-tropical climates.
 As many of them are evergreen they make their presence in the garden felt all year round too, not just in winter.

 Whether you like spiky, dramatic or graceful outlines, architectural plants offer something for everyone and are an innovative way to create a vibrant garden display when there’s often little else to see.
 Even better, they can be left just to get on with it as they're so easy going.

-Keep reading for our top picks that will help to switch up your winter garden in style, then head over to our guide to garden borders for more ways to add colour and interest to your outdoor space.
+Keep reading for our top picks that will help to switch up your winter garden in style, then head over to our winter garden ideas for more ways to add colour and interest to your outdoor space during the colder months.

 1. Phormium 'Sundowner'

 An evergreen perennial also known as New Zealand flax, the arching, sword-shaped leaves of 'Sundowner' add a touch of drama to the winter garden.
 It forms a large clump with handsome leaves that are bronze-green colour tinged with red and rose-pink edges.
 Adding year round colour to the garden too, it likes a spot in full sun or part shade, and is frost hardy but might need a little extra protection if temperatures plummet.
 Reaches an ultimate height and spread of around 1.5 metres.